 Each RSU represents the right to receive one share of our Class C common stock after the completion of the vesting period.
-The RSUs granted to the CEO and CFO in 2018 vest ratably, meaning that one-third of the award vests each year on the anniversary of the grant date, over a three-year period.
-The RSUs granted to Mr. Malcarney and Ms. Stillwell in 2018 will vest over a period of approximately two and a half years.
+The RSUs granted to the NEOs in 2019 vest ratably, meaning that one-third of the award vests each year on the anniversary of the grant date, over a three-year period.